 He said he wants to see Oregonians do a better job of building productive discourse and unity around this hot, political issue than Californians have since the 1970s.

 “Lines were drawn, relatively rash bills were passed, ordinances were passed, lawsuits were created — and it really was an unproductive conversation for years,”he said.
 “And I guess the disheartening thing is I see Portland starting down that same path … I don’t think we have to go that way.”

 There are several bills up for consideration in Salem aiming to address the housing crisis.
 Karin Power, the Democrat representing House District 41, is sponsoring two of these bills.
 Her district covers Milwaukie and parts of Southeast Portland.

 A lack of affordable housing is an issue she first witnessed as a Milwaukie city councilor, but it’s something that she says isn’t only happening in metro areas of the state.

 “I think it’s a testament to the number of lawmakers who have signed on to these bills to help stabilize housing that this is not just one thing facing one of our districts,” Power said.
 “It’s happening all across Oregon and it’s something that’s been affecting people for some time.”

-House Bills 2003 and 2004 would repeal the statewide ban on rent control, making it possible for cities or counties to establish ordinances or resolutions to that effect.
+House Bills 2003 would repeal the statewide ban on rent control, making it possible for cities or counties to establish ordinances or resolutions to that effect.